Ziptrak® outdoor blinds are designed to operate simply and smoothly, gliding without resistance in the vertical tracks.

 Click Here to download the User Guide

 - Avoid rolling up blinds when they are wet or have condensation on the surface.
-Moisture within the rolled up blind material may cause mold to form
+Moisture within the rolled up blind material may cause mould to form.

 - Keeping the Sunscreen mesh or PVC clean is an important part of maintenance to the blind.

-- Clean the blind with a soft cloth and soapy cold water.
-Allow to dry before rolling up
+- Clean the blind with a soft cloth and soapy cold water or Swiftee.
+Allow to dry before rolling up.

-- Ideally, PVC blinds should be dryed with a cloth for the best cleaning results
+- Ideally, PVC blinds should be dried with a cloth for the best cleaning results.

 - Ziptrak® outdoor blinds should last for many years without issue or replacement of parts.
 If a part of your blind breaks, please contact the retailer you purchased from.
 Alternatively, please contact us.

 - Ziptrak® outdoor blinds should always be operated from the centre.
 If you operate from one side, over time the blind may start to retract onto the top tube unevenly.
 This will cause the bottom bar to not be level.
 You will notice that the bottom bar is not level when the blind is fully retracted and the bottom bar is stored at the top.

 - The issue is not a product malfunction or issue with installation.
 It occurs only due to improper operation.
 Please contact your installer for assistance in rectifying the issue.